 So where did the 287.6 million euros go?

-All signs point to Mauritius-based Emerging Markets Investment Fund 1A, an entity with no discernible beneficial owner and that’s acted as an intermediary between the sellers of Star Global Currency and Great Indian Retail, and Wirecard.
+All signs point to Mauritius-based Emerging Markets Investment Fund 1A, an entity with no discernible beneficial owner that’s acted as an intermediary between the sellers of Star Global Currency and Great Indian Retail, and Wirecard.
 Its distinguishing characteristic is its ability to get Wirecard to buy assets for multiples of what it paid just weeks prior.

 What few details there are about Emerging Markets Investment Fund 1A’s existence serve to raise further questions.